 THE CEMETERIES OF BARCELONA

-If you are like us and love a good cemetery, then Barcelona has a couple of good ones.
-No matter where we travel to, we always end up in a cemetery, either a planned visit through research, or we just come across them.
+If you are like us and love a visit to a good cemetery, then Barcelona has a couple of outstanding ones.
+No matter where we travel, we always end up in a cemetery, either by planning a visit beforehand or we just seem to come across them.
 I always think cemeteries outside of England are so much more beautiful.
-Some of them are like open air museums, with some beautiful monuments and memorials.
+Some of them are like open-air museums, with beautiful monuments and memorials.

 ARCO DE TRIUNFO